nocomplexity/securitybydesign/securitypolicies.md

 ```

-:::{admonition} Learn more and directly use good Security Policies
+:::{admonition} Learn more and see examples of good Security Policies
 :class: tip, dropdown
 See the section Security policies in the [Open Security Reference Architecture](https://nocomplexity.com/documents/securityarchitecture/protection/security-policies.html).

-With real good valuable examples ready for reuse!
 :::